BishopFox/sliver-gui/CONTRIBUTING.md

 * Contributions to core code must be GPLv3 (but not libraries)
 * If you'd like to work on a feature, please open a ticket and assign it to yourself
 * Changes should be made in a new branch
-* Commits [must be signed](https://docs.github.com/en/github/authenticating-to-github/signing-commits) for any PR to master
+* Please [sign](https://docs.github.com/en/github/authenticating-to-github/signing-commits) commits for any PR to master
 * Please provide meaningful commit messages
 * Ensure code passes existing unit tests, or provide updated test(s)
 * Please use TypeScript types whenever possible.
-*
+* Try to keep PRs succinct to one feature/change/fix

 ## Security